biocatiit/musclex/docs/Installation/testing.md

 # Tests Overview

+## Testing a MuscleX Installation

+Tests are provided to ensure results from an installation match expected results across different devices and dependency versions.
+Tests can be run from the command line or from the GUI.

+#### GUI Testing

+A testing module is provided in the launcher GUI.
+If no log is found, this procedure will run the first time the GUI is launched on a device.
+To use the GUI testing module,

+1. Launch the MuscleX GUI
+2. Click Run Tests in the bottom right corner
+3. Click Run Tests again at the top of the window to run all module tests
+4. If you'd only like to run the GPU tests, click run GPU Test and the test will determine if `pyopencl` is installed properly and if MuscleX can access a GPU

+#### Command Line testing

+Open a terminal window and run `musclex test` to run all tests.
+Output from tests will be printed to the command line.
+Use `musclex test_gpu` to only run the GPU tests.

 ## Testing Methodology

 The testing suite in `musclex_test/tests/` is used for verifying that MuscleX produces predictable results across version changes.
 Each module is tested independently using `module_test.py`.
 The module test runs in two modes - `testrecord` and `testverify`.
 In `testrecord`, module output is serialized to `Pickle` files for a particular set of input test data.
 In `testverify`, the same data is processed again and serialized to `Pickle` files, but is then compared to the files produced in `testrecord` mode.
 If any of these comparisons fail, it's deemed a failing test and the location of the failure is returned to the user.